18907305772/FuseAI/FuseChat/README.md

 ## Model Release

 We release [FuseChat-7B-VaRM](https://huggingface.co/FuseAI/FuseChat-7B-VaRM), which is the fusion of three prominent chat LLMs with diverse architectures and scales, namely [NH2-Mixtral-8x7B](https://huggingface.co/NousResearch/Nous-Hermes-2-Mixtral-8x7B-DPO), [NH2-Solar-10.7B](https://huggingface.co/NousResearch/Nous-Hermes-2-SOLAR-10.7B), and [OpenChat-3.5-7B](https://huggingface.co/openchat/openchat_3.5).
+FuseChat-7B-VaRM achieves an average performance of **8.22** on MT-Bench, outperforming various powerful chat LLMs at 7B and 34B scales like [Starling-7B](https://huggingface.co/berkeley-nest/Starling-LM-7B-alpha) and [Yi-34B-Chat](https://huggingface.co/01-ai/Yi-34B-Chat), even surpassing [GPT-3.5 (March)](https://platform.openai.com/docs/models/gpt-3-5-turbo), [Claude-2.1](https://www.anthropic.com/news/claude-2-1), and approaching [Mixtral-8x7B-Instruct](https://huggingface.co/mistralai/Mixtral-8x7B-Instruct-v0.1).

 To support a plug-and-play fusion of new source LLM, we release our target LLMs: [OpenChat-3.5-7B-Solar](https://huggingface.co/FuseAI/OpenChat-3.5-7B-Solar) and [OpenChat-3.5-7B-Mixtral](https://huggingface.co/FuseAI/OpenChat-3.5-7B-Mixtral), which are obtained from pair-wise knowledge fusion.
 Integrating a new source LLM at any scale requires only obtaining a target LLM from the new source LLM and merging it with the existing target LLMs.